OpenCilk/opencilk-project/README.md

 [***OpenCilk***][SchardlLe23] is a state-of-the-art open-source implementation of the Cilk task-parallel programming platform.
-OpenCilk supports writing fast task-parallel programs using the Cilk task-parallel language extensions to C/C++.
+OpenCilk supports writing fast parallel programs using the Cilk task-parallel language extensions to C/C++.
 In addition, OpenCilk provides a platform to develop compilers, runtime systems, and program-analysis tools for task-parallel code.